video-db/videodb-workshop/README.md

 ### 🐒 Video Monkey Agent (Coming Soon)

 Introducing **Video Monkey**, your AI-powered editing agent integrated with Google's Nano Banana.
-Effortlessly edit videos using natural language prompts or visual references—just describe your idea or provide an image, and Video Monkey brings it to life.
+Effortlessly edit videos using natural language prompts or visual references- just describe your idea or provide an image, and Video Monkey brings it to life.
 With Nano Banana, unlock limitless possibilities for creative, precise, and intuitive video editing.

 *Get beta access: [Beta Access Form](https://forms.gle/iYpjipzEvBdcneFL9)*